David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * These are high-tech criminal tactics aimed at profiteering and causing political and social instability.
 * Citizens need to be alert, verify information from official sources (press, government portals), and not trust manipulated videos of unknown origin.
 * Authorities are strengthening technical and legal measures to prevent and strictly handle those spreading fake news and scams.

+**Allegation:** Uses AI tools (ChatGPT, Deepfake, etc.) to fabricate images and voices of high-ranking leaders, inventing speeches to distort policies and sabotage the Party and State.
+* This is a form of "psychological warfare" in cyberspace; hostile elements exploit technology to create highly realistic fake news to mislead public opinion and attack the perception and emotions of viewers.
+* Cyberspace is not a lawless zone; acts of using AI to distort, smear leaders, and oppose the regime will be investigated and strictly handled according to the law.
+* Social media users need to be vigilant and not share videos or information of unclear origin containing smear or inciting content.

 **46. On Forest Protection and Development:**